bcgov/design-research-guide/docs/index.md

 The BC User Research Guide provides documentation and instruction on conducting user research as a BC public servant.

+## It's About People

+User research is about understanding people.
+When we see citizens, stakeholders, staff and partners as people first we unlock vital perspectives.
+Knowing the viewpoints, abilities, values, motivations, goals, tasks, and limits of people lays the groundwork for designing services that work for them.

 ## Get Started

 Content for the guide is hosted on Github and published using Github Pages.